-The game is fun is small bursts, no pun intended, and could have taken advantage at the franchises history by adding more, not less.
-It’s hard for me as a fan of the series to recommend this particular game, instead I suggest playing SENRAN KAGURA SHINOVI VERSUS for those familiar with franchise.
+The game is fun in small bursts, no pun intended, and could have taken advantage at the franchise’s history by adding more, not less.
+It’s hard for me as a fan of the series to recommend this particular game, instead I suggest playing SENRAN KAGURA SHINOVI VERSUS for those familiar with the franchise.

 If you’re new to the series and want a fun, quick, cheesy brawler, then Burst Re:Newal will surely help get you interested in the franchise and could possibly turn you into a fan.